OSSTT/ML2_Projekt/README.md

 To train the model with images, I scrape the data from various websites (mainly Wikipedia; you can find the code in the 'scraper' folder).
 Currently, I have collected paintings by Caravaggio, Da Vinci, and Picasso.
 The problem here is that the number of images for each artist is limited, and furthermore, some artists have painted over 100 paintings over time, while others have painted less than 50.
 This issue complicates the training process.

-The model currently has an accuracy of 0.9354 and a loss of 0.00909.

 ## Code Structure

 ### Training

-The code begins with training the model, which takes place in the file "training_painter.py".
+The code begins with training the model, which takes place in the file "training_ResNet18.py".
 The model is trained using PyTorch and ResNet18.
 The following parameters were set for the training: Epoch: 32 and batch size: 32.
-Once the training is complete, a .pth file is created, and the training data is saved in JSON format "training_results.json" in the "results" folder.
+Once the training is complete, a .pth file is created, and the training data is saved in JSON format "training18_results.json" in the "results" folder.
+How the data is prepared and additional information can be found in the section "Interpretation and Validation"

 ### Prediction